alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 A 2013 Knowledge Exchange workshop on research data and research assessment [@ke2013mdc] reported that more experience of alternative metrics is required before their value could be decided and at the time they were not considered a suitable measure of scientific quality.
-Peer review remains the mainstay for establishing scientific quality, metrics like downloads are considered a measure of attention and not quality.
+Peer review remains the mainstay for establishing scientific quality, metrics like downloads are (at this time) to be considered a measure of attention and not quality. [@ke2013vrd] describes data metrics as an "underdeveloped concept".

 Relationship between alt metrics and traditional citation-based metrics: measuring different things.